Extra "v." in full signal pathnames

 BTW if you instantiate the model with name "BAR" you'll still see the name "BAR.toplevel.leveltwo.a".
 BAR represents the name of the thing above, e.g. your testbench so is outside the scope of Verilator itself. e.g. see all the regressions which "top.t" is now correct for both Verilator and others - top is either the test C++ wrapper for Verilator, or for other simulators a verilog test wrapper.
 If this still causes a mess for you, please describe how you use it.

-#4 Updated by Arthur Kahlich almost 2 years ago
+#4 Updated by Arthur Kahlich about 2 years ago

 First, thanks for this.
 It gets rid of a hack and a headache in my debugger interface, which calls DPI-C functions that use VPI to access signals in the model.